Play The Hits: Exploring Salt Lake City's Iconic Sights

 11 Miles

 Salt Lake's eastern bench (aka "the foothills") was created by prehistoric Lake Bonneville.
 Discover this rich natural history (and dinosaurs!) at the Natural Museum of Utah.
-Visit Red Butte Garden and amphitheater, home to a popular summer concert series.
-Nearby, the mouth of Emigration Canyon, where the Mormon pioneers entered the valley in 1847, marks the spot where LDS leader Brigham Young famously proclaimed, “This is the Place.”
-Learn more at This is the Place Heritage Park.
+Next door, you can also vist Red Butte Garden and amphitheater, home to a popular summer concert series.
+Nearby, at the mouth of Emigration Canyon, where the Mormon pioneers entered the valley in 1847, marks the spot where LDS leader Brigham Young famously proclaimed, “This is the Place.”
+Learn more about Utah's cultural heritage at This is the Place Heritage Park.

-Foodie pick: Ruth’s Diner, located up Emigration Canyon, is a classic diner on the banks of Emigration Creek.
-Don’t pass up the “mile-high” biscuits.
+Foodie pick: Ruth’s Diner and Emigration Brewing Co., located just two miles up Emigration Canyon, both provide picturesque and pleasant dining experiences on the banks of Emigration Creek.
+Don’t pass up the “mile-high” biscuits at Ruth's.